Documentation

 The field is_tor

-has datatype boolean
+has the datatype boolean

 .